-The (ABS) lamp in the instrument cluster momentarily illuminates when the ignition is turned to ON.
-If the light does not illuminate during start up, remains on or flashes, the ABS may be disabled and the ABS may need to be serviced.
+The (as) lamp in the instrument cluster momentarily illuminates when the ignition is turned to ON.
+If the light does not illuminate during start up, remains on or flashes, the ABS may be disabled and may need to be serviced.